hmc-cs111-spring2016/regular-expressions/README.md

 **Note:** Be sure to read the entire assignment before you start implementing!

 This repository contains some starter code.
-The pieces are:
+The most important pieces are:

 **`RegularExpression.scala`** This file defines data structures that correspond to the different kinds of regular languages described above.
-TODO: API.
+You'll modify this file to write your DSL.

+**`Program.scala`** A program that uses the data structures in `RegularExpresion.scala` to build descriptions of regular expressions, then match strings against those expressions.
+This program compiles and runs correctly as-is, but it's clunky: it uses the data structures from the regular expression library but it's not very DSL-y.
+Your job is to modify this file to use your DSL instead.

+There are a couple of other pieces of code provided:

 **`RegexMatcher.scala`** This file defines an algorithm for matching a string against a regular expression.
 You won't need to modify this file.

-TODO: tests

-TODO: program

-You'll modify `RegularExpression.scala` to implement the syntax for your DSL.
+**`src/test/scala/dsls/regex`** Some test files for the matching algorithm.
+You won't need to modify these files.

 ### The syntax for your DSL